18th Annual Research Poster Symposium

 1) A Developing Scholar is not afraid of challenges and is expected to apply him or herself on research while maintaining good grades.
 2) A Scholar is dependable, hard-working and responsible.
 A Scholar understands the commitment and the opportunity and values the experience provided.
 3) A Scholar is a person of integrity.
 4) A Scholar is intellectually inquisitive and excellence shows in her or his work.

-The Eyes on the Prize Award went to Rafael Garcia (Mentor: Dr. Gloria Freeland, AQ Miller School of Journalism and Mass Communications) for steadfastly keeping his focus on his future and quietly doing what needs to be done to take his future by storm.
+The Eyes on the Prize Award went to Maria Fernanda De La Torre (Mentor: Dr. William Hsu, Computer Science) for steadfastly keeping her focus on her future and quietly doing what needs to be done to take her future by storm.

-The Rita G. Perez Exemplary Scholar Award goes to Benjamin Archibeque (Mentor: Dr. Eleanor Sayre, Physics), third year Scholar in Physics.
+The Rita G. Perez Exemplary Scholar Award goes to Kathlyn Gomendoza (Mentor: Dr. Lorena Passarelli, Division of Biology), third year Scholar in Biology.
 The Rita G. Perez Exemplary Scholar Award goes to a third-year Scholar who exemplifies intelligence, curiosity, integrity, generosity, empathy, determination, and perseverance through adversity.
-The Eclipse Award goes to Kathlyn Gomendoza (Mentor: Dr. Lorena Passarelli, Biology), second year Scholar in Biology.
+The Eclipse Award goes to Carlos Aguirre (Mentor: Dr. William Hsu, Computer Science), second year Scholar in Computer Science.
 This is an award that acknowledges exceptional work by a young researcher.